 In this article, we’re going to teach you how to sell yourself using these 5 key methods.
 You can use these steps any time you are pitching a potential client on your product or services.

 As a disclaimer, all of these examples in this article involve musicians, but – they’re relevant to everyone!
 Just look at this guidance through the lens of what you do.

 One thing you absolutely must have before you can start selling your services is an intimate knowledge of the space you’re working in.

 People with deep knowledge of a subject exude a confidence that cannot be faked.
 If this isn’t you (yet!), then you need to start learning the space any way you can.

 If that means doing free work to build your experience, then go for it.

 Completely immerse yourself in the books and experiences that are necessary to learn as much as you can—then go out and implement it.
 Until you know your space inside and out, you’re going to be very limited in your options.

-What good is a church musician who doesn’t know the service music?
+Just think: what good is a church musician who doesn’t know the service music?

 You must have the skills and knowledge to perform well.
 If you’re not there yet, don’t sweat.
 Just keep working at it.
 The more experience you have, the more reliable you will be.
 Having evidence that you can do the job before you get hired is enormously powerful.

-People who are truly great at what they do can recognise others who also know what they’re doing.
+People who are truly great at what they do can recognize others who also know what they’re doing.
 Likewise, they know when people are faking.
 Becoming recognized as someone who knows what they’re talking about gives you a certain authority that will set you apart from many other freelancers out there.